 This section outlines the use of service animals by students, employees, visitors, and other participants in services, programs or activities.
 The University permits service animals into University buildings where other animals would typically not be permitted, this includes any University housing assigned to the individual after following the required approval steps outlined in the Animals on Campus policy.
 The service animal must be trained in the work or tasks directly related to the disability of the person who needs the service animal’s assistance.

 In very limited circumstances, arrangements may need to be made to ensure the integrity of the University’s research enterprise due to the potential hazards a service animal poses that a human being does not.
-Individuals who work in certain laboratory or other sterile environments may need to work with the unit and the ADA Coordinators or Services for Students with Disabilities to determine if the service animal can be accommodated in these unique spaces.
+Individuals who work in certain laboratory or other sterile environments may need to work with the unit and the ADA Coordinators or Disability and Access to determine if the service animal can be accommodated in these unique spaces.
 Due to the presence of research animals, certain buildings may also pose limitations to the presence of service animals.
 Additionally, state health code regulations prevent service animals from entering the water of swimming pools.